Hampton, New Jersey: Emergency services

 In 1955, the Hampton Fire Company selected one of its members, Gilbert Riddle, to organize an emergency squad.
 With the backing of the Fire Company, the present squad became operational in 1956.
 The Fire Company purchased the first ambulance, which was housed in the firehouse until the squad's permanent facilities were completed.
 On August 6, 1966 the dedication of the permanent home of the Emergency Squad took place.
 The Hampton Emergency Squad incorporated itself in 1976, becoming independent of the Fire Company, however its name did not change.
 In January 1978, the squad established an auxiliary membership.
 A new GMC rescue truck was purchased in 1978, equipped with four-wheel drive and quartz spotlights for better lighting during accidents and fires.
 The rescue truck is still in service with the fire company today.
 The old 1968 Cadillac ambulance was replaced in 1982 by a Braun ambulance, and was later used as a service vehicle.
 A Ford Horton ambulance was purchased in 1987, and in 1992 another Ford Horton ambulance was added.
 An additional bay was added to the building in 1979 to provide storage of emergency vehicles and equipment.
 The Hampton Emergency Squad dedicated their building to the memory of Charles Tampier and William Deemer in 1982.
 Construction of the second story addition began in September 1985.
+And then January 1, 2022 the Hampton Emergency Squad merged with South Branch Emergency Services.